 Zara & fast-fashion

 Zara’s success is driven in no small measure on a very rapid time-to-market, truly “Fast-fashion”.
 Fast-fashion is the process of bringing new trends to the market as quickly and cheaply as possible.
-And while Zara is also an outlier in many other domains, it is really its agile Supply Chain that enabled it to become one of the most profitable fashion brands in the world and sustain rapid growth year after year.
+While Zara is also an outlier in many other domains, it is really its agile Supply Chain that enabled it to become one of the most profitable fashion brands in the world and sustain rapid growth year after year.
 More significantly, Zara’s approach to establishing an agile Supply Chain is quite interesting.

 Zara’s Supply Chain Approach